wttech/bobcat/docs/_docs/guides/first-test.md

 ```
 gradlew clean test
 ```

-Note: due to the fact that Bobcat needs a Guice context constructed, running scenarios via in-built Cucumber plugins (e.g. in IntelliJ IDEA) will fail.
-You need to use the JUnit runner.
-{: .notice--warning}

 ## Summary

 As you can see, the whole process of writing tests is pretty straightforward.